 5 tips to prevent cart abandonment in the first place

 Maybe after all this, you’re still wondering what you could do to prevent the cart from being abandoned in the first place — so we’ve got a few ideas for you.
-However, remember that when customers leave their shopping cart behind, it’s not necessarily the end of that purchase.
+However, remember that when customers leave their shopping cart behind, it’s not necessarily the end of that purchase (or the end of their journey with your brand).

 1. Be transparent about costs